pigmonkey/hostsctl/.github/CONTRIBUTING.md

 # Hostctl: contributing

-Follow these guidelines if you'd like to contribute to the project!
+Follow these guidelines if you'd like to contribute to hostsctl.

 ---